Read our e-newsletter, On the Spectrum in Adulthood (OTSIA). This feature issue spotlights CSP!

 The College Support Program (CSP) is a unit of the Rutgers Center for Adult Autism Services RCAAS.
 The CSP supports Rutgers University students on the autism spectrum as they begin, continue and prepare to graduate from the University.
-It is a comprehensive program that assists students through the provision of direct service and collaboration with University services that address executive functioning, social competence, academic skills, self-care, self-advocacy, and career preparation.
+It is a comprehensive program that assists students through the provision of direct support and collaboration with University services that address executive functioning, social competence, academic skills, self-care, self-advocacy, and career preparation.